figueiredoft/MTFP/README.md

 # instancesMTFP

 Instances - Multiple Formation Team Problem (MTFP)

-The instances are divided into 9 classes, according to the values ​​chosen for the following parameters: number of projects, number of available individuals, number of skills, minimum time allocation fraction allowed.
+The instances are grouped into 9 classes according to the configurations of the following parameters: number of projects, number of available individuals, number of skills, time allocation fraction allowed.

 Class 1 - Project = 2; Individuals = 25; Skills = 10; Time Allocation Fractions = {0; 1}.